serafae/senshi/README.md

 <blockquote cite="">
 <b>Disclaimer:</b>
-<i>Sailor Moon</i> and related intellectual property belong to Naoko Takeuchi and their respective copyright and trademark holders.
+<i>Sailor Moon</i> and related intellectual property belong to Naoko Takeuchi and their respective copyright & trademark holders.

 <i>Serafae's Senshi</i> is an unofficial, non-commercial fan project created for recreational coding, design practice, and archival purposes.
 No ownership of the Sailor Moon franchise or its characters is claimed.